MithrilJS/mithril-query/README.md

 ## Setup

-In order to run tests in mithril 2.x we need to do some setup, to mock the dom for the renderer.
+In order to run tests in mithril 2.x we need to do some dom-mocking for the renderer.
-Mithril query will try to do this mocking for you, if it can't find the required globals, but this might not work properly due to module loading order.
-If you load mithril-query befor everything else it should work as expected.
+`mithril-query` will try to do this mocking for you, if it can't find the required globals, but this might not work properly due to module loading order.
+If you load mithril-query before everything else it should work as expected.

-In any other case, this can be done manually by calling the `ensureglobals` helper upfront (e.
+In any other case, this can be done manually by calling the `ensureGlobals` helper upfront (e.
 G. by adding if into a 'setup' file in your 'mocha' tests).

 ```js
 require('mithril-query').ensureGlobals()